Mookie Betts Preview, Player Props: Dodgers vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.26 team ERA ranks 16th across all MLB pitching staffs.
+- The Marlins have a 4.25 team ERA that ranks 16th among all league pitching staffs.

-- The righty last pitched on Sunday against the New York Yankees, when he tossed four innings, allowing four earned runs while giving up four hits.
+- His last time out came on Monday against the Houston Astros, when the left-hander went five scoreless innings while giving up four hits.

-- In 13 games this season, the 20-year-old has amassed a 3.19 ERA and 10.6 strikeouts per nine innings, while giving up a batting average of .216 to opposing batters.
+- The 26-year-old has a 3.91 ERA and 9.3 strikeouts per nine innings across 24 games this season, while giving up a batting average of .260 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.